 - Reconstructing Reconstructionist Jewish Education (with the Kaplan Center for Jewish Peoplehood)

-I invite you to dive in to these learning opportunities.
-Please contact me to discuss your or your organization’s educational needs.
+Please contact me to discuss your further interest in these learning opportunities or your organization’s educational needs.